-I’m completing my PhD and I’ve already received a six month extension to my APA/UPA, which is now is about to end.
+I’m completing my PhD and I’ve already received a six month extension to my RTP Stipend (formerly APA)/UPA, which is now is about to end.
 Can I get a second extension?

-No. You can only request one six month extension to your APA/UPA.
+No. You can only request one six month extension to your RTP Stipend/UPA.
 You should check with your Supervisor to see if they have any funds available to provide you with a short completion scholarship.
-If your Supervisor has enough funds they should contact the Scholarships Office to organise the completion scholarship.
+Your Supervisor will need to fill in the Request to set up a PhD Completion Scholarship form available from For Staff - Create an award if they have the funds available to set up this type of scholarship.

 I receive a Departmental scholarship/Supervisor funded scholarship.
 I was told by my Department/Supervisor that my scholarship had been extended, but my payments have stopped.
 What’s happened?